Pratiyushkumar/templify/README.md

 This repetitive process not only hampers productivity but also introduces a high likelihood of errors, especially when working with large datasets.

+## Motivation
+This idea came from a recent problem that we faced when we had to distribute swags to our fellow contributors  and we had to manually enter the details for each and every members from an excel file.

 ## 🚀 Our Solution

 **Templify** provides a seamless way to automate this process.
 It allows users to:
-- Upload a file containing user data in bulk.
+- Upload a file containing tabular user data.
 - Dynamically reference data fields using placeholders like `@user_name`.
+- Define their own template like `
+  Hi @user_name, this gift will be sent to you at @address `
 - Generate a preview of the final document within seconds.
 - Download the output in either PDF or text format for easy use.